⚡️ Gatekeeper Expert: Team Contracts ⚡️

 Step 6) Repeat Steps 1 - 5 for all of your AutoAction phases

-Part 5 - New Transitions
+Part E - Configure the New Transitions

 Step 1) Go to an AutoAction phase & hit Edit this Phase